Jonathanfarrow/PersonalSite/content/technical/2024-06-22-primer-on-recursion.md

 ---

 ## Introduction
-Recursion can be a topic that people hear about and not fully understand or fall into some pitfalls when trying to implement.
-What I would like to to do is distil some information about recursion that might help further some peoples understanding.
+Recursion is a concept that many people hear about but often struggle to understand or implement correctly.
+I'd like to distill some information about recursion to help deepen people's understanding

 ## Recursion

-Recursion is when a function calls itself with in its body -self invoking.
+Recursion occurs when a function calls itself within its own body.
+This is known as self-invocation.

-The example bellow shows the exampleRecursion function calling itself and passing in the new value n.
+The example below shows the exampleRecursion function calling itself.
 The problem with this function is it will keep calling itself indefinitely until it runs out of stack frames leading to a stack overflow error.